American Express Gold vs. Delta SkyMiles Gold: Which is Better in 2025?

 Let’s discuss some basics of the Delta Gold:

-Welcome Bonus: 40,000 Miles after you spend $2,000 in 6 months
+Welcome Bonus: 50,000 Miles after you spend $2,000 in 6 months

 Spending Rewards: 2x Miles on restaurants (worldwide), groceries (US-only), and Delta flights; 1x points on everything else

-Annual Fee: $0 for the first year, then $99
+Annual Fee: $0 for the first year, then $150

-The SkyMiles Gold is clearly designed to give value to those who frequently make domestic flights on Delta and often check bags.
+The SkyMiles Gold is clearly designed to give value to those who frequently fly Delta and particularly cardholders that often check bags on their flights.
 For these individuals, the combination of a free checked bag, priority boarding, and the 15% point discount on award travel make this card a low-cost, high-reward option.
-If you take two or more flights on Delta a year and check a bag on those flights, you’re going to make back the annual fee easily, especially if you book travel for others as well (the SkyMiles Gold card gives free checked bags for multiple people on the booking).
+If you take two or more flights on Delta a year and check a bag on those flights, you’re going to easily make back the annual fee; similarly, if you spend $10,000 on the card in any given year (even without flying on Delta), you will get the $200 flight credit, also offsetting the annual fee.
+When you factor in all of these benefits, it becomes clear that the SkyMiles Gold card is extremely easy to break even on and get net positive value.

-So Which Card Should You Choose?
+Which Card Should You Choose?

 The Delta SkyMiles Gold card and the American Express Gold are both great cards, but which one is right for you?

-If you frequently fly on Delta and want to earn points or SkyMiles that you can redeem for flights, the American Express Gold and the Delta SkyMiles Gold are both great options for you.
+If you frequently fly on Delta and want to earn points or SkyMiles that you can redeem for flights, the American Express Gold and the Delta SkyMiles Gold are both great options.
 Interestingly—unlike many of the cards we review—these two cards can actually work somewhat synergetically.
-If you get both, you’ll drastically bolster your total number of available miles and will get the best of the AmEx Gold’s spending rewards and Uber credit mixed with the free checked bag and points discount of the Delta SkyMiles Gold!
+If you get both, you’ll drastically bolster your total number of available miles and will get the best of the AmEx Gold’s spending rewards and Uber credit mixed with the free checked bag and points discount of the Delta SkyMiles Gold.
 This can be a great card combination that is still cheaper than a fancier card like the AmEx Platinum.

 We hope this article was helpful for anyone trying to decide between the American Express Gold and the Delta SkyMiles Gold!
 If you’re interested in other credit card-related content, make sure to explore our guide to combining Chase and American Express points, and if you’re into using points for hotel stays, our review of the World of Hyatt credit card and our guide to booking Hyatt hotels with points.

-Other Articles
+Recommended Articles